Sunlighted/RbSL/README.md

 This is a PyTorch implementation of our paper [Offline Goal-Conditioned Reinforcement Learning for Safety-Critical Tasks with Recovery Policy](); this code can be used to reproduce simulation experiments of the paper.

-Here is a teaser video comparing GoFAR against state-of-art offline GCRL algorithms on a real robot!
+Here is a video practicing RbSL on a real robot!
 [video](coming soon)

 ## SetUp